 He is a member of the Board for the Business Research Institute ( Chester University) and in the past 3 years served as a judge for the High Sheriff’s Awards for Cheshire which is initiated through the University and the High Sheriff.

-In January 2016, Hassan joined Cheshire Police Independent Advisory Group (IAG) where he provided scrutiny on the ethical use of Police Powers (including Stop & Search), on proportionate use of force (ranging from firearms to unarmed tactics) and appropriate management of the impact of Hate crimes across diverse communities.
+In January 2016, Hassan joined Cheshire Police Independent Advisory Group (IAG) where he provided scrutiny on the ethical use of Police Powers (including Stop & Search), on proportionate use of force and appropriate management of the impact of Hate crimes across diverse communities.
 He received an award from the Chief Constable & Crime Commissioner for this work.

 He became the advisor to the Constabulary on Islamic communities enabling a Cross-Cheshire Islamic group to be formed, improving Police and Muslim community engagement & co-operation.
 Alongside this he invested his time working with new recruits and training teams – receiving an honorary student award in April 2018.